BUYMERCIER/algo-graph/README.md

 We can store the graph in a ```v * v``` matrix (where v is the number of vertices of the graph).
 ![Example](http://btechsmartclass.com/DS/images/Graph%20Adjacency%20Matrix%201.jpg)

+For an undirected graph, this matrix is symmetric.

+### Python implementation

 ```python
 class GraphMat